Ethel & Ernest (film): Production

 The film was originally to be produced by John Coates, notable for producing The Snowman.
 When Coates died in 2012, Camilla Deakin and Ruth Fielding (Lupus Films) were then hired to help complete the film.
 The voice cast for the film was revealed on 3 August 2015.
 The film was made of 67,680 hand-drawn individual frames.

+The film's soundtrack has a score by Carl Davis, but also uses songs of the period featured relevant to scenes of the film by Bert Lown, Al Bowlly, Ambrose and his Orchestra, Joe Daniels and his Hotshots, Florence Desmond, Jack Hylton, Gracie Fields, Charles Penrose, Juliette Greco, The Shadows and Dave Berry, and closes with an original song "In The Blink Of An Eye" written and performed by Paul McCartney.

 Release

 The film made its official debut in the 60th BFI London Film Festival.
 The film made its theatrical premiere in the U.S. at the Nuart Landmark Theatre in Santa Monica, California, on 15 December 2017.